Bretwalda: Modern interpretation

 For some time, the existence of the word bretwalda in the Anglo-Saxon Chronicle, which was based in part on the list given by Bede in his Historia Ecclesiastica, led historians to think that there was perhaps a "title" held by Anglo-Saxon overlords.
 This was particularly attractive as it would lay the foundations for the establishment of an English monarchy.
 The 20th-century historian Frank Stenton said of the Anglo-Saxon chronicler that "his inaccuracy is more than compensated by his preservation of the English title applied to these outstanding kings".
 He argued that the term bretwalda "falls into line with the other evidence which points to the Germanic origin of the earliest English institutions".

+It is certainly clear, that a complex array of dominance and subservience existed during the Anglo-Saxon period.
+A king who used charters to grant land in another kingdom indicated such a relationship.
+If the other kingdom were fairly large, as when the Mercians dominated the East Anglians, the relationship would have been more equal than in the case of the Mercian dominance of the Hwicce, which was a comparatively small kingdom.

+However, over the later 20th century, this assumption was increasingly challenged.
+The historian Simon Keynes comments: